- 1 Purpose

 4.5 PEPP outcomes

-Human Resources will forward outcomes and recommendations of the Moderation Panel to the Executive Director (Human Resources) and indicate the proposed actions to be taken.
+The People Portfolio will forward outcomes and recommendations of the Moderation Panel to the Chief People Officer and indicate the proposed actions to be taken.

-The Executive Director (Human Resources) will advise the Delegate via memorandum of the outcome of each application for position progression.
+The Chief People Officer will advise the Delegate via memorandum of the outcome of each application for position progression.

-The Executive Director (Human Resources) will notify applicants of the outcome via the Delegate.
+The Chief People Officer will notify applicants of the outcome via the Delegate.